 So if you haven’t had the advantage of this training, and are new or lacking in confidence on motorways then this is the book for you.

 Don L. Gates is a road safety professional with over 35 years experience of training and testing drivers at all levels.
 He brings his wealth of knowledge to produce a concise, yet very informative book which will easily fit into your glovebox to act as a handy reference.

-The Glovebox Guide to Motorway Driving is an introduction to planning and carrying out a motorway journey, easy to read and fully illustrated.
+How to Drive on a Motorway is an introduction to planning and carrying out a motorway journey, easy to read and fully illustrated.
 As a result of reading this, you will hopefully feel much better prepared.

 The Highway Code rules for motorways are included.